Vulval intraepithelial neoplasia (VIN)

-Vulval intraepithelial neoplasia (VIN) is a skin condition affecting the vulva.
-It may develop into cancer after many years.
+Vulval intra-epithelial neoplasia (VIN) describes abnormal changes of the cells that cover the vulva.
+VIN is not cancer, but it may develop into cancer after many years.

 VIN is divided into two main types.